appindesign/M-Time-Series/readme.md

 The function calls fnTableType to construct the table type of the new table based on the table type of tbl and the types of the new columns.

 *Return* The function returns `tbl` extended with a column for each list.
 The extended columns take the types specified in `types`.

+### fnOrdinalSuffix
+*Purpose* Solves the problem of adding a suffix to a number to make it ordinal.
+For example 1 -> 1st, 12 -> 12th.

+*Parameters*
+- 'num' The number to be given the suffix.
+Must be an integer greater than or equal to zero.

+*Return" The function returns 'num' with an ordinal suffix added.